awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 + You can't alter columns with default values\.
 + You can't alter columns with UNIQUE, PRIMARY KEY, or FOREIGN KEY\.
 + You can't alter columns within a transaction block \(BEGIN \.\.\.
 END\)\.
 For more information about transactions, see [Serializable isolation](c_serial_isolation.md)\.

+ALTER COLUMN *column\_name* ENCODE *new\_encode\_type*
+A clause that changes the compression encoding of a column\.
+For information on compression encoding, see [Working with column compression](t_Compressing_data_on_disk.md)\.
+Consider the following limitations:
++ You can't alter a column to the same encoding as currently defined for the column\.
++ You can't alter the encoding for a column in a table with an interleaved sortkey\.

 ALTER DISTSTYLE ALL
 A clause that changes the existing distribution style of a table to `ALL`\.
 Consider the following: